kaosi-anikwe/autophon/backend/README.md

 ## Overview

-The AutoPhon Backend API provides a comprehensive set of endpoints for managing forced alignment tasks, user authentication, file uploads, dictionary management, and administrative operations.
+The Autophon Backend API provides a comprehensive set of endpoints for managing forced alignment tasks, user authentication, file uploads, dictionary management, and administrative operations.
 The API follows RESTful principles and uses JWT for authentication.

 ### Key Features